millengustavo/python-books/high-performance-python/notes.md

 - List (mutable): extra memory needed to store them and extra computations needed when using them

 # Ch4.
 Dictionaries and Sets
+Ideal data structures to use when your data has no intrinsic order (except for insertion order), but does have a unique object that can be used to reference it
+- *key*: reference object
+- *value*: data

+Sets do not actually contain values: is a collection of unique keys -> useful for doing set operations

+**hashable** type: implements `__hash__` and either `__eq__` or `__cmp__`

+## Complexity and speed
+- O(1) lookups based on the arbitrary index
+- O(1) insertion time
+- Larger footprint in memory
+- Actual speed depends on the hashing function

+## How do dictionaries and sets work?
+Use *hash tables* to achieve O(1) lookups and insertions -> clever usage of a hash function to turn an arbitrary key (i.e., a string or object) into an index for a list

+> *load factor*: how well distributed the data is throughout the hash table -> related to the entropy of the hash function

+Hash functions must return integers

+- Numerical types (`int` and `float`): hash is based on the bit value of the number they represent
+- Tuples and strings: hash value based on their contents
+- Lists: do not support hashing because their values can change

+> A custom-selected hash function should be careful to evenly distribute hash values in order to avoid collisions (will degrade the performance of a hash table) -> constantly "probe" the other values -> worst case O(n) = searching through a list

+**Entropy**: "how well distributed my hash function is" -> max entropy = *ideal* hash function = minimal number of collisions

+# Ch5.
+Iterators and Generators